This city served as a valuable checkpoint for the Incas. According to Inca law, these lands were reserved for the Inca dynasty.

 You can also visit the ñusta Bath, where the Inca women bathed to purify themselves.
 The water continues to flow today.

-A little-visited site is Pinkuylluna, one of the necessary activities to visit Ollantaytambo.
+A little-visited site is Pinkuylluna, one of the essential stops on the way to Ollantaytambo.
 It is a set of agricultural deposits from the time of the Incas, located in the middle of a cliff.
 The climb is steep but short (between 20 and 30 minutes).

-Because the streets of Ollantaytambo mostly retain their original Inca construction design, it is beautiful to walk through them, giving the feeling that time has gone backward.
+Because the streets of Ollantaytambo mostly retain their original Inca design, it is beautiful to walk through them, giving the feeling that time has stood still.

 We recommend visiting its church, handicraft market, and Catcco Museum (Andean Center for Traditional Technology and Culture of the Communities of Ollantaytambo), which exhibits the region’s history and crafts.